lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 **LDAP**

       Lightweight Directory Access Protocol
+      Has SSO capabilities.
+Transmissions are encrypted with TLS.
+      LDAP specifies formats and methods to query directories.
+Protocols to read/write directories ofver an IP network.
+Functions similarly to a phone directory.
+      Uses TCP/IP (TCP/389 and UDP/389
+      LDAP database stores information as attributes and fields (attribute=field, Ex: LDAP://CN=WidgetWeb,CN=Users,DC=GCGA,DC=com)
+      - CN = Common Name
+      LDAPS encrypts transmissions with SSL or TLS

 **Kerberos**

-      Kerberos is a network authentication protocol used in Windows Active Directory domains or in Unix realms.
+      Kerberos is a network authentication protocol used in Windows Active Directory domains or in Unix realms that has SSO capabilities.
       It provides mutual authentication by using a KDC to issue TGTs.
 These tickets provide authentification for users when they access resources such as files on a file server It also uses time synchronization, requiring systems to be synchronized within 5 minutes of each other (Kerberos V5).
 Tickets are are also timestamped and expire accordingly.
 This prevents replay attacks since the attacker has a limited time to use the ticket.

 **TACACS+**

 **CHAP**